OfficeDev/microsoft-teams-tunnelrelay/PluginManagement.md

 2. If user enabled the plugin in last session all settings are set and Plugin.Initialize is called in a background thread.
 3. During request processing all enabled plugins are called as described above.

-### Enabling, disabling and providing settings for Plugins
+### Enabling, disabling, and providing settings for Plugins
 In the application main window.
 Clicking on Plugin Management button will open the following UI will all the plugins loaded (enabled or not enabled) in the left column.
-User can then select individual plugin, enable or disable them, or change settings.
+User can then select individual plugin, enable, or disable them, or change settings.
 All these settings are auto persisted and applied in next application start.

 ![Plugin Management](PluginManagement.png "Plugin Management UI")

 ### Points to note
 - Plugins are only loaded at application start, so ensure your dll is in Plugins directory in root application directory.
-- Error during plugin load and initialize are all ignored and specific plugin wont be loaded.
+- Error during plugin load and initialize are all ignored and specific plugin won’t be loaded.
 - If a plugin fails to process a request and throws an exception, this exception will get sent to caller.

 ## FAQs